GluuFederation/docs-ce-prod/3.1.4/source/operation/logout.md

 The Gluu Server uses OpenID Connect to end sessions for logout.
 Usually a logout link is provided to the connected SP and the session is killed inside the IDP.

 When using OpenID Connect Logout, it is recommeneded to use Front-Channel Logout.
 In Front-Channel Logout the browser receives a page with a list of application logout urls within an iframe.
-This prompts the browser to call each applicaiton logout individually and the OpenID Connect end-session endpoint via Javascript.
+This prompts the browser to call each application logout individually and the OpenID Connect end-session endpoint via Javascript.

 The workflow for single logout for two applications using OpenID Connect Front-Channel Logout would be the following: